25 Jun Sexism is the symptom. Genderism is the real virus.

 What they’re really saying: Even if you don’t have common interests, just get on with it.
 Have fun with your friends and tick boxes with her.

 Better advice: Your common interests must outnumber the uncommon ones.
-If you have five things you enjoy doing (rugby, large parties, rap music, cycling and smoking weed) and your girl/boyfriend hates all five, then you’re going to be bored, no matter how cute, gorgeous, hunky or shapely this object of your affection is.
-Out of those five, you need be interested in at least three and enjoy seeing the other having fun doing the other two.
-Letting him/her go and have their fun with their friends while you have yours with yours is a one-way ticket to the land of the stale.
+If you have five things you enjoy doing (rugby, large parties, rap music, cycling and smoking weed) and your girlfriend/boyfriend hates all five, then you’re going to be bored, no matter how cute, gorgeous, hunky or shapely this object of your affection is.
+Out of those five, your partner needs to be interested in at least three and enjoy seeing you having fun doing the other two.
+Letting him/her go and have their fun with their friends while you have yours with yours is a one-way ticket to the land of ‘kill me now, I’m so bored in this relationship’.

 - Be patient, love takes time.